Our top pick for

 |Gross profit TTM||$17.4 billion|

 |Return on equity TTM||16.36%|

 TTM: trailing 12 months

-There are currently 4.5 million Broadcom shares held short by investors – that's known as Broadcom's "short interest".
-This figure is 2.3% up from 4.4 million last month.
+There are currently 4.9 million Broadcom shares held short by investors – that's known as Broadcom's "short interest".
+This figure is 22.5% down from 6.4 million last month.

 There are a few different ways that this level of interest in shorting Broadcom shares can be evaluated.

 Broadcom's "short interest ratio" (SIR) is the quantity of Broadcom shares currently shorted divided by the average quantity of Broadcom shares traded daily (recently around 2.7 million).
 Broadcom's SIR currently stands at 1.83.
 In other words for every 100,000 Broadcom shares traded daily on the market, roughly 1830 shares are currently held short.

 However Broadcom's short interest can also be evaluated against the total number of Broadcom shares, or, against the total number of tradable Broadcom shares (the shares that aren't held by "insiders" or major long-term shareholders – also known as the "float").
 In this case Broadcom's short interest could be expressed as 0.01% of the outstanding shares (for every 100,000 Broadcom shares in existence, roughly 10 shares are currently held short) or 0.0171% of the tradable shares (for every 100,000 tradable Broadcom shares, roughly 17 shares are currently held short).

 Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Broadcom.